JoelAtDeluxe/aws-certification-notes/solutions architect/vpc.md

 ## VPC Direct Connect (DX)

-* High-performance/low latency connection to aws (non-internet based... whatever that means)
+* High-performance/low latency connection to aws
   * Similar to something like aspera?
+  * Requires physical infrastructure(?) to link HQ/DataCenter to AWS
 * Need to request from AWS -- process takes weeks/months
 * This would be a higher performance option compared to VPN
 * Works via 802.1Q Protocol (VLAN)